tstih/more/README.md

-You may manage border thickness with four properties: `LeftBorderThickness`, `RightBorderThickness`, `TopBorderThickness`, and `BottomBorderThickness`, and set the border color via the `BorderColor` property.
+You may manage border thickness with four properties: `LeftBorderThickness`, `RightBorderThickness`, `TopBorderThickness`, and `BottomBorderThickness`, and set the border colour via the `BorderColor` property.

  > A value of 0 for border thickness means no border.

 ### Content

-Standard control properties `Font`, and `BackColor` are applied to the hosted control (i.e. to the control you place on top of the `Prompt` control).
+Standard control properties `Font` and `BackColor` are applied to the hosted control (i.e. to the control you place on top of the `Prompt` control).
-In addition, you can set the `ContentMargin` to create extra margin inside the content space.
+In addition, you can set the `ContentMargin` to create an extra margin inside the content space.

  > This is useful when you want to separate your control and the prompt